 This course provides instruction in positioning of patients, principals of digital radiography and how to handle radiological equipment.
 Students will learn patient preparation, and the use of ancillary equipment.
 The identification of safety hazards and relevant precautionary measures will be addressed.
+Didactic portions of this course may be available via distance education delivery methods.
 Outside work required.